-Two sets of accurate empirical data for validation of DSF modeling with building simulation software were produced within the International Energy Agency (IEA) Task 34 Annex 43.
-This paper describes the full-scale outdoor experimental test facility 'the Cube', where the experiments were conducted, the experimental set-up and the measurements procedure for the data sets.
-The empirical data is composed for the key-functioning modes of a double skin facade: 1.
-External air curtain mode, it is the naturally ventilated DSF cavity with the top and bottom openings open to the outdoor; 2.
-Thermal insulation mode, when all of the DSF openings are closed.
+Three sets of accurate empirical data for validation of DSF modeling with building simulation software were produced within the International Energy Agency (IEA) SHCTask 34 / ECBCS Annex 43.
+This paper describes the full-scale outdoor experimental test facility, the experimental set-up and the measurements procedure.